Litty-Flowery-Xavier/Litty-Flowery-Xavier/README.md

 ### Hello, I'm Litty,

-## An enthusiastic btech student in AI and DS
+## An enthusiastic aspirant in software development AI and DS
-   - 👩‍🎓 B.Tech 4th year
+   - 👩‍🎓 B.Tech

-I'm an enthusiastic AI student who enjoys exploring data classification, modeling, and impactful AI innovations!
+I'm an enthusiastic software developer with the knowledge in java springboot ai and ml!